 Charter trips are available for groups of 6 or more.
 This means your group has reserved the entire trip.
 Ask for details.

 Group discounts based upon the number of people in your party.

-Discounts are also available for seniors and children.
+Discounts are also available for children.
 Please contact us for details.

 DEPOSIT AND RESERVATION:

 Payment: A 25% non-refundable deposit is required to reserve your trip with the remaining balance due 45 days prior to the trip.

 Cancellation and Refunds: Operating quality trips is a costly operation with no margin for losses resulting from late cancellations.
 The space you reserve is held for you, and this may mean turning others away.
 Each trip is planned for the number of reserved spaces, guides engaged, supplies bought, rafts and vehicles assigned.
 If notice of cancellations is made more than 45 days prior to departure, you may transfer to any other trip in the same season without penalty.
 Otherwise the cost is non-refundable.